Kenny4297/ecommerse-API/README.md

   A CLI database management application.

   ### Installation
   Run 'npm install' from the root folder.
-Make sure you have MySQL Workbench installed as well.
+Make sure you have MySQL Workbench along with SQL database installed as well.

   ### Usage
-  Create a database on MySQL workbench called 'ecommmerce' (yes, with 3 'm's).
-Then in the root folder run "npm run seed".
-After that, from the root folder you can run "npm server.js"
+  --Await Tutor instructions--

   ### Licenses
   MIT